17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 Venture 180 feet below the Earth’s surface into the otherworldly realm of massive geological rock formations.
 The Natural Bridge Caverns provide a range of daily activities above and below land.

 Once you’ve resurfaced, you can test your limits on ropes courses and zip lines.
-Cave exploring deep within the Earth and flying above the trees all in one day: a uniquely San Antonio experience!

 La Villita Historic Village

-Time for a shopping break, San Antonio-style.
-La Villita Historic Village is one of San Antonio’s first neighborhoods.
-And it’s still thriving today.
+Time for a shopping break, San Antonio-style!
+La Villita Historic Village is one of San Antonio’s first neighborhoods, and it’s still thriving today.
 Devoted to art and culture, this old mission is full of history, charm, and handmade treasures to browse or buy.

 La Villita Historic Village

-Roam the historical streets and soak in the bright colors of the shops and buildings.
-Each historically significant building has a plaque with a brief description (the history lessons never stop in San Antonio).
-Discover the small art galleries scattered throughout this neighborhood.
+We recommend slowing down to roam the historical streets of La Villita Historic Village and to soak in the bright colors of the shops and buildings.
+Each historically significant building has a plaque with a brief description.

 McNay Art Museum

-San Antonio is a nirvana for art lovers.
-Perhaps the hub of San Antonio’s art scene is McNay Art Museum.
 Located north of the city center in Alamo Heights, this Spanish colonial mansion houses classic and modern artwork and is one of the top San Antonio tourist attractions for art enthusiasts.

 McNay Art Museum